Tommy Edman Preview, Player Props: Cardinals vs. Padres

-The St. Louis Cardinals, including Tommy Edman (.163 batting average in his past 10 games), battle starting pitcher Seth Lugo and the San Diego Padres at Busch Stadium, Tuesday at 7:45 PM ET.
+Tommy Edman -- with an on-base percentage of .220 in his past 10 games, 78 points lower than his season-long percentage -- will be in action for the St. Louis Cardinals against the San Diego Padres, with Rich Hill on the hill, on August 30 at 2:15 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Padres.
+In his previous game, he reached base in his only plate appearance against the Padres.

 Tommy Edman Game Info & Props vs. the Padres